Acne is caused by a buildup of dead skin cells, bacteria, and dried sebum that blocks the hair follicles in the skin.

 Bumps, such as blackheads, whiteheads, pimples, cysts, and sometimes abscesses, form on the skin, usually on the face, chest, shoulders, or back.

 To diagnose acne, doctors examine the skin.

-Common treatments include antibiotics applied to the skin for mild acne, antibiotics taken my mouth for moderate acne, and isotretinoin taken by mouth for severe acne.
+Common treatments include antibiotics and preparations applied to the skin for mild acne, antibiotics taken by mouth for moderate acne, and isotretinoin taken by mouth for severe acne.